apache/unomi/src/site/markdown/configuration.md

 If you want to setup an Apache HTTP web server in from of Apache Unomi, here is an example configuration using mod_proxy.

-In your Unomi package directory, in /etc/org.apache.unomi.web.cfg for unomi.apache.org
+In your Unomi package directory, in /etc/org.apache.unomi.cluster.cfg for unomi.apache.org

    contextserver.address=unomi.apache.org
    contextserver.port=80
    contextserver.secureAddress=unomi.apache.org
    contextserver.securePort=443

+and you will also need to change the contextserver.domain in the /etc/org.apache.unomi.web.cfg file

    contextserver.domain=apache.org

 Main virtual host config: